 Do you have a pain or injury from Gardening?
 We can help relieve all kinds of gardening pain and injuries involving joint, muscle, tendon and nerve.

-Our Clinical Myotherapists are highly experienced in the assessment, treatment and management of all sorts of gardening injuries, aches and pains including back pain, hip pain, knee pain and shoulder pain which seem to be the most common areas of complaint from gardening.
+Our Clinical Myotherapists are highly experienced in the assessment, treatment and management of all sorts of gardening injuries, aches and pains including back pain and knee pain which seem to be the most common areas of complaint from gardening.

 Have a Question?
-Simply fill out the contact form below and one of our friendly Myotherapists will get in touch shortly.
+Simply fill out the contact form below and one of our friendly Myotherapists will get in touch for a complimentary phone consult to explain how we can help your condition.
 Alternatively feel free to call us on (03) 98883473.